-Publications in peer-reviewed journals will be a key deliverable of Ant-ICON, again with a focus on the overarching research questions and research themes detailed above.
+Publications in peer-reviewed journals will be a key deliverable for Ant-ICON affiliated researchers, again with a focus on the research themes and key research questions.
 Ant-ICON will encourage and support collaborations across disciplines and groups to prepare and progress these papers, with members of the Steering Committee playing a key role in establishing and developing such collaborations.
 The Ant-ICON website will have a mechanism to capture peer-reviewed publications (see above).

-ii) Submissions to the bodies of the Antarctic Treaty system
+ii) Submissions to the bodies of the Antarctic Treaty System

-Ant-ICON will work closely with SC-ATS and National Delegations (where appropriate) to submit a range of Working Papers, Information Papers and Background Papers to the CEP, SC-CAMLR, CCAMLR Working Groups and workshop organised by these bodies.
+Ant-ICON will work closely with SC-ATS to submit a range of Working Papers, Information Papers and Background Papers to the CEP, SC-CAMLR, CCAMLR Working Groups and workshops organised by these bodies.
+These will be facilitated through an annual Ant-ICON report to SC-ATS, detailing current and developing outputs of interest to key policy stakeholders.
+Through the Steering Committee, Ant-ICON will work with the other SRPs (INSTANT and AntClimNow) to ensure that where possible, relevant outputs from all SRPs can be included in this reporting.